-In Saint Joseph's we use the PINCH ME mnemonic to help identify potential causes of delirium, which might cause sudden changes in a person's behaviour.
+At St Joseph's we use the PINCH ME mnemonic to help identify potential causes of delirium, which might cause sudden changes in a person's behaviour.

-P = Pain: maybe the person can't tell us that they are in pain.

-= Infection: a urinary tract infection can lead to a sudden change in behaviour.

-N = Nutrition: it's important to get a balanced diet.

-C = Constipation: this can occur for older people in a care setting.

-H = Hydration: if a person is dehydrated this can lead them to be lethargic or confused.

-M = Medication: a change in medication or their medication may need to be changed.

-= Environment: for example, their shoes could be hurting them or a new environment.

-UNDERSTANDING DEMENTIA

-We would like to share with you some ways to understand dementia and give you some tips on how best to communicate and connect with a person living with dementia.
+- = Pain: maybe the person can't tell us that they are in pain. - = Infection: a urinary tract infection can lead to a sudden change in behaviour. - = Nutrition: it's important to get a balanced diet. - C = Constipation: this can occur for older people in a care setting. - = Hydration: if a person is dehydrated this can lead them to be lethargic or confused. - = Medication: a change in medication or their medication may need to be changed. - = Environment: for example, their shoes could be hurting them or a new environment.

+Understanding dementia

-1 The Bookcase
+The Bookcase